Paul, January 18, 2009

 And voila, a finished rope-style bagel.

 Both methods work.
-Poking is easier, but it is also easy to stretch the bagel dough too far.
-The cigar roll can make a bagel with a more consistent size, but it is also easy to not seal the seam well enough and have the bagel fall apart.
+Poking is easier, but it’s also easy to stretch the bagel dough too far.
+The cigar roll can make a bagel with a more consistent size, but it’s also easy to not seal the seam well enough and have the bagel fall apart.

-If you don’t stretch the bagels far enough, they’ll be too bulky and, when sliced, too thick to fit in a regular toaster.
+If you don’t stretch the bagels far enough, they’ll be too tall to fit in a toaster.
 Whether poked or roped, the hole should be about 2″ in diameter when you have just finished shaping.
 This may seem big but the hole will get smaller as the bagel rests and when it rises in the boiling and baking stages.
+You may want to shape them (whichever method you pick), place the on the baking sheet then after a minute or three resting while you roll out more, give them a little bit of a stretch again.
+This will help ensure they don’t contract into small pucks.

-You’ll want to make sure any dough you’re not busy shaping is kept under wrap, whether the raw balls or the shaped bagels.
-If you make an error while shaping a bagel, roll it back to a ball or rope as best you can, put it back on the tray and let it rest, covered, about 3 minutes while you work on the next; this rest will let it soften up a bit again.
+You’ll want to make sure any dough you’re not busy shaping is kept under wrap, whether the raw balls, ropes or the shaped bagels.
+If you make an error while shaping a bagel, roll it back to a ball or rope as best you can, put it back on the tray and let it rest, covered, about 3 minutes while you work on the next; this rest will let it relax some and be easier to reshape.

 Once all your sourdough bagels are shaped, let them sit for about one or two hours.
 This is called “floor time” in the biz.
 Here you’ll check to see if they’re ready to retard or bake.
 After the first hour of floor time, take one of the bagels and drop it in a bowl of room temperature water.
 If the bagel floats within 10 seconds, you’re ready to go to the retard stage.
 If it doesn’t float, they need more floor time.
 Pull the bagel out of the water, pat it dry and put it back on the parchment to rest some more.
 Check the bagel again in 30 minutes.

-In the morning, take the bagels out of the refigerator and let them warm.
-Place a large pot of water on to boil and set your oven to 500F with two racks set in the middle of the oven.
+In the morning, take the bagels out of the refrigerator to warm.
+Place a large pot of water on to boil and set your oven to 500°F with two racks set in the middle of the oven.

 If you want to seed the bagels, put some poppy/sesame seeds or rehydrated onion flakes (although I find onions burn when baked) onto a plate as the water is heating.
 Add a tablespoon or two of malt extract, either liquid or powdered, to the water once it is boiling.
 Note, this is in addition to the malt extract that was included in the dough, or, there is malt extract in BOTH the dough and the boiling water.